uowaep/CubiQuake/README.md

 ### Recent Changes

-Complete reinstall recommended.
+Complete reinstall recommended (if updating pre r158).
 A health stat has been added to cubics, and breaks existing worlds.
 Old prefabs still work.
 They can be backed up and salvaged before wiping everything!

+r161 (24 years after Quake today)
++ damage faces rebuild instantly on geometry changes
++ fixed a bug with linked lists with append support (which fixed a bug with some chunks not drawing)
++ all 9 dmg images are actually used now
++ added chunk debug impulse 22 for client that eprints the nearest chunk
++ modified some animation handling stuff

 r158
 + set sky to use r_fastsky 1 by default and replaced placeholder sky with blank images